instead-hub/instead/doc/stead3-en.md

 }
 ```

-Myroom variable in this case becomes a synonym of object (link on the object
+The myroom variable in this case becomes a synonym of object (link on the object
 itself).

 	dprint("Object: ", myroom)